 And while your city or town may not offer a supportive group setting for creating manageable, step-by-step exposure, it’s likely that you can find a qualified cognitive therapist to work with you individually, or even to create such a group.

 HYPNOSIS — Hypnotic trance is not the zombie-like state we’ve seen in 1950s B-movies.
-It’s more akin to mentally letting you guard down, so that messages can sink deeper into your subconscious.
+It’s more akin to mentally letting your guard down so that messages can sink deeper into your unconscious mind.
 (Think about how much more open you are to ideas just before you fall asleep, or as you wake up in the morning.)

 If you’re open to trying this, the trick is to find a qualified practitioner who understands what you need and can gently pry away some of your phobia-induced terror.

 Have You Conquered Public Speaking Phobia?

 If you’ve wrestled with public speaking phobia, what techniques helped you overcome it?

 And what would you suggest that other people try?